jrbenny35/VC-Tech-Repair/README.md

 ## Main Directory

  - The main directory houses the server and routes as well as serving as the primary parent folder for the node server.
+ - Models sub-folder: Contains the models needed for Mongo DB.
  - Public sub-folder: Houses "Public" elements of the site, i.e. Javascript and Stylesheets.
  - Routes sub-folder: A folder for all of the Javascript handling the routes, as well as the API's.
  - Views sub-folder: Used as a path in jade, contains all of the jade, or html needed to create the page.